NASA-AMMOS/aerie/docs/users_guide/Raven_101_3_bands.md

 <p align="center"><img src="./images/brush.png" width="400"/></p>

-*<p align="center">**Image 14.
+*<p align="center">**Figure 14.
 How to: Execute Brush in the Timeline.** Top side: Click and hold at any place where you want to start or end your view range.
 Middle Side: Move your cursor left or right and release the cursor once the desired duration is selected.
 Bottom side: All the bands in the Bands Panels will update their view based on the user's selection.</p>*